stelzinga/MF/Management_Framework.md

 - Risk (Risk)
 - Compliance (Risk, specifically Regulatory risk)
 - Legal (almost all aspects of Operations)
-- Tax (Cost)
+- Tax (Cost and Risk specifically Tax Evasion and equivalent)
 - Procurement (Staff, Suppliers)
 - Marketing (Clients, Competitors)
 - Communications (Client, Suppliers, Staff, and more broadly Stakeholders)
 - Audit (Venture)

 ### Business Functions vs Operations
 In management literature, Operations is often *also* defined as a Business Function, hence the very first entry in above list.
 In the Management Framework, Operations are considered the core of a Venture, but that approach does not exclude Operations to be also considered a Business Function after all it is a category to which the POLC can be applied!
+There are, however, important differences between Operations and the other Business Functions.
+Operations define what the Venture is about, what Sector it operates in, the Processes within Operations are entirely different for Ventures in different sectors.
+For example, the Processes required for mining iron ore are completely different from the processes of transistor manufacturing.
+Business Functions on the other hand, are more generic.
+Finance in a mining company will follow similar Processes and metrics as Finance in a transistor manufacturing company, which will follow the same Processes as a consultancy company.
+Another, fundamental difference is that Operations generates Revenues.
+None of the other Business Functions do.
+Similarly, Operations have outward facing Objectives (to Clients) whereas Business Functions are predominantly inward facing (HR, Finance and Marketing being notable exceptions).
+Like Operations, each Business Function has a structure, composed of Processes (Run, Change), Resources (Staff, Suppliers, Assets), Capital (Liabilities, Equity) and Results (Cost, Risk).
+Note that in Results there is no mention of Revenue as per above.
+By design the Capital required for each Business Function is likely small, but for the total of Business Functions there may be some Capital required.
+Lastly, Operations being the revenue generating Business Function, one can consider the other Business Functions support functions to Operations.

 ### Business Functions & Departments
 Notably in large corporations Business Functions are are often so work-intense, that dedicated departments are set up for several or all of them.
 Such dedicated departments can be defined as Activities within Operations or as Suppliers to Management, or a mix thereof.
 In such cases, the difference between Suppliers and Business Functional departments is that the latter is often deemed internal to the Venture and often, but not always, has a strong focus on services provided to Management and less to the Operations.
 Note that not all Business Functions are represented through departments as such, or if they do, they are regrouped or split within a departments.
 For example, the Department CorpSec or Corporate Secretariat often combines Legal and Tax in a single department.
 Some Ventures split Finance into two dedicated departments, one for Accounting and one for Financing.
 IT is nowadays a dedicated department, but that was not the case 20 years ago.
 Marketing may exists within Operations combined with the Sales department, etc.
 Ventures having an audit department often do not necessarily consider it a Business Function, but rather an independent organisation within the Venture.
-In the MF it is considered a Business Function.
+In the MF it is considered a Business Function.by the same token, smaller Ventures may not have dedicated departments for some or any Business Function.
+In that case Managers perform the Business Functions, or they rely on outsourcing or a combination thereof.
+In small enough Ventures, some Business Functions may not be relevant like Legal or HR (family run business for example).

 ### Business Functions & Functional Overlap
 Many Business Functions have considerable overlap.
 For example, Procurement which is strongly concerned with Suppliers has a strong dependency on Legal with regards to the contracts between the Venture and the Suppliers.
 Such overlaps are the case for most Business Functions.

 ### Business Functions & POLC
-As explained earlier, the POLC are Management Functions i.e., like a mathematical function they apply a certain logic on some variables to produce some output or deliverable.
+As explained earlier, the POLC are Management *Functions* i.e., like a mathematical function they apply a certain logic on some variables to produce some output or deliverable.
 The Business Functions are similar in that they apply some logic to produce an output specific to the topic they are concerned with.
 However, the logic applied in Business Functions is the POLC!
-Take for example the Business Function Finance.
+Take for example Business Function Finance.
 The output of this function is recording and reporting of Financial data (accounting) and creating the most efficient corporate structure such that Liabilities and Equity are optimally funding the Operations (Financing).
-In order to do this, a Plan needs to be elaborated, Staff need to be organised to perform certain Activities in relation to these Finance topics, they need to be led by someone to achieve the Objectives set out in the plan and there has to be some form of Supervision and reporting to the Managers of the Venture on it.
+In order to do this, a Plan needs to be elaborated, Staff need to be organised to perform certain Activities in relation to these Finance topics, they need to be led by someone to achieve the Objectives set out in the plan and there has to be some form of Supervision and reporting to the Managers of the Venture and Stakeholders in the Funding.
 In other words, the POLC are applied to specific topics of a going concern Venture.

 ### Business Functions Exhaustiveness
 The Business Functions discussed here can be altered to fit each Venture and Management Structure.
 As such it is possible to add and delete Business Functions from the list covered in this Framework.